 Note: Values above 500 are considered Beyond the AQI.
 Follow recommendations for the "Hazardous category."
 Additional information on reducing exposure to extremely high levels of particle pollution is available here.

 - Current AQI - uses EPA's NowCast calculation to report current conditions versus daily averages.
 The NowCast was developed so people can take timely action to reduce their exposure to high levels of air pollution when conditions are rapidly changing.
-The calculation uses the most recent 12 hours of data (updated hourly) with longer averages during periods of stable air quality and shorter averages when air quality is quickly changing.
 This is particularly effective when air quality deteriorates rapidly like during wildfires and dust storms.
 A NowCast formula exists for ozone as well.